WebAssembly/component-model/design/mvp/Async.md

 ### Cancellation

-Once an async call has started, blocked and been added to the caller's table of waitables, the caller may decide that it no longer needs the results or effects of the subtask.
+Once an async call has started, blocked and been added to the caller's table, the caller may decide that it no longer needs the results or effects of the subtask.
 In this case, the caller may **cancel** the subtask by calling the [`subtask.cancel`] built-in.

 Once cancellation is requested, since the subtask may have already racily returned a value, the caller may still receive a return value.
 However, the